 2. Introduce Different Types of Topic Sentences

 When I was in school, I know we never were taught that there were different types of topic sentences, that each could be identified and named, so this was a really new idea to me but one I have since fallen in love with.
-I purposefully teach the kids five different ways to create a topic sentence and spend a few days working on each type.
+I purposefully teach students five different ways to create a topic sentence, and we spend a few days working on each type.

-It’s my feeling that if kids at grades 3 – 6 (and even higher) can master a basic set of five and use them with ease, this puts them in good stead as a growing writer.
-We go over examples together, the kids write a sentence on their whiteboards as I give them a topic, and we discuss how there are lots of “right” answers when it comes to writing, but also some choices that are better than others.
+It’s my feeling that if students in grades 3 – 6 (and even higher) can master a basic set of five topic sentences and use them with ease, this puts them in good stead as growing writers.
+We go over examples together, students write a sentence on their whiteboards as I give them a topic, and we discuss how there are lots of “right” answers when it comes to writing, but also some choices that are better than others.

 Briefly, here are each of the five topic sentences I introduce: